Signature Verification

 return new Response("OK");

-}Important: read the raw body
+}Read the raw body first

 In Express, use express.raw({ type: 'application/json' }) on the webhook

-JSON.parse().
+before JSON.parse().